exercism/typescript/docs/INSTALLATION.md

 ## Checking your installation

-You generally to to open a new terminal in order to use binaries just installed.
+You generally need to open a new terminal in order to use binaries just installed.

 ```shell
 $ node -v